Policies

 Access Policies define if someone should get access.

-Workflow Policies define if a Workflow Step should be skipped.
+Workflow Policies define if a should be skipped.

 Access Policies and Workflow Policies are configured in identical ways.